All students must meet the Requirements for the Doctor of Philosophy Degree

 The mission of the Department of Agriculture, Landscape, and Environment (formerly Plant and Soil Science) is to expand, integrate, and extend the knowledge of agricultural systems and environmental quality in plant/soil ecosystems affecting the people of Vermont, the region, and the world.
 The department will provide excellence in education, research, and extension that will foster environmentally, economically, and socially sound practices.

-The Department is comprised of faculty representing the disciplines of agroecology, agronomy, entomology, horticulture, landscape design, plant pathology, and soil science.
+The Department is comprised of faculty representing the disciplines of agroecology, agronomy, crop genetics, entomology, horticulture, landscape design, plant pathology, and soil science.
 Research faculty are involved in studying plant, soil or insect interactions within environments managed for food, fiber, waste utilization, or for landscape purposes.
 The objectives of these studies are: (1) to develop fundamental knowledge of environmental impacts and interactions and (2) to apply knowledge to better manage systems and promote environmental health.
 Specifically, departmental projects have included:

 - Integrated pest management (IPM) in greenhouse and field situations